kazioktrolll/bipolAPI/README.md

 #### Control Surfaces
 Control surfaces can be added and edited using the `Control Surfaces` sub-menu.
-When starting from the default geometry, there will be already Ailerons, Flaps, and Elevator defined.
+When starting from the default geometry, there will already be Ailerons, Flaps, and Elevator defined.

 When adding a new type of control surface onto the wing, press the top-most `+` button.
 A pop-up will open with a dropdown menu, where you can select the type of control you want to add.

 To add a new strip of control onto the wing, press the `+` button next to the name of the type of control you want to add.
-A pop-up will appear where you can input the spanwise position of start and end of the strip, as well as the chordwise position of the hinge.
+A pop-up will appear where you can input the spanwise position of the start and the end of the strip, as well as the chordwise position of the hinge.
 The strips cannot overlap. **As of now, that means one strip can't start at the same point another one ends!** If you want to do so, leave a 1 cm gap between the strips.

 To edit an existing strip, press the `E` button next to it.